Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

-Note that the bounds in Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components} are sharp even on the class of trees: the biconnected components of a tree are just its edges which have twin-width \(0\).
-As there are trees both of twin-width \(0\) and of twin-width \(2\), both the upper and the lower bound can be obtained.
+Note that the bounds in Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components} are sharp even on the class of trees: the biconnected components of a tree are its edges which have twin-width \(0\).
+As there are trees both of twin-width \(0\) and of twin-width~\(2\), both the upper and the lower bound can be obtained.

 \begin{corollary} Let \(\mathcal{C}\) be a graph class closed under taking biconnected components.
-Then \(\mathcal{C}\) has bounded twin-width if and only if the subclass of \(2\)-connected graphs in \(\mathcal{C}\) has. \begin{proof} Since every biconnected component is either \(2\)-connected or a bridge, we can bound the twin-width of every graph via the maximum twin-width of a \(2\)-connected biconnected component. \end{proof} \end{corollary}
+Then \(\mathcal{C}\) has bounded twin-width if and only if the subclass of \(2\)-connected graphs in \(\mathcal{C}\) has. \begin{proof} Since every biconnected component is either \(2\)-connected or a complete graph on two vertices, we can bound the twin-width of every graph via the maximum twin-width of a \(2\)-connected biconnected component. \end{proof} \end{corollary}

-Moreover, Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components} also reduces the algorithmic problem of computing or approximating the twin-width of a graph to within some factor to the corresponding problem on 2-connected graphs.
+Moreover, Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components} also reduces the algorithmic problem of computing good contraction sequences for a graph \(G\) to the corresponding problem on the biconnected components of \(G\), which might be much smaller.

 \begin{remark} Note that in contrast to the case of connected components, where the twin-width of a graph is determined by the twin-widths of its components, the twin-width of a connected graph is not determined by the multiset of its biconnected components.
 As an example, consider a tree of twin-width \(2\) and a star with the same number of edges of twin-width \(0\).
 Then both graphs have the same biconnected components, but different twin-width. \end{remark}